bpills22/gcs-waf-payload-worker/README.md

 ## Testing

-A test route `/gcs-test` is included to confirm GCS connectivity.
+A test route `/gcs-test` is included to confirm GCS connectivity and authenticated token.

 ```bash
 curl "https://<your-worker-domain>/gcs-test"